-Richard B. Sher , Distinguished Professor of History, New Jersey Institute of Technology and Rutgers University
+Richard B. Sher , Distinguished Professor of History Emeritus, New Jersey Institute of Technology & Rutgers University, Newark

 Studies in Eighteenth-Century Scotland publishes multi-author volumes dedicated to particular themes.
 Published in association with the Eighteenth-Century Scottish Studies Society, the series aims to produce lively, interdisciplinary scholarship on a wide variety of topics having to do with the thought and culture (in the widest sense of the term) of eighteenth-century Scotland, including Scottish connections and relations with other parts of the world.